tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/在线 K 歌_KTV/TRTCKaraoke(iOS)_intl_en.md

 - A user can create a karaoke room and become a speaker, or enter a karaoke room as a listener.
 - The room owner can manage song requests as well as remove a speaker.
 - The room owner can also block a seat.
 Listeners cannot request to take a blocked seat.
-- A listener can request to speak and become a speaker to request songs and sing.
+- A listener can become a speaker to request songs and sing.
 A speaker can also become a listener.
 - All users can send gifts and text and custom messages.
 Custom messages can be used to send on-screen comments and give likes.

 `TRTCKaraokeRoom` is an open-source class depending on two closed-source Tencent Cloud SDKs.
 For the specific implementation process, please see [Karaoke (iOS)](https://intl.cloud.tencent.com/document/product/647/41940).